 The Cyprus Anti-Cancer Society needs about € 3,000,000 in order to continue providing its services to cancer patientse and their fmilies for free.
 Therefore, the support of the Cypriot public is vital so that the services offered by The Cyprus Anti-Cancer Society can be maintained.

 We are certain that the Cypriot community will continue to support the attempts of the Society and its various efforts in fighting cancer and offering palliative care.

-The Bank of Cyprus is the main sponsor and supporter of the Christodoula March.
-For the last 19 years the Bank of Cyprus has embraced the ‘March’ and organises various events and activities to support it.
+The Bank of Cyprus has been the main sponsor and supporter of the Christodoula March since 1999.
+It has embraced the campaign and organises various events and activities to support it.